mehulagg/gitlab/doc/integration/jira/dvcs.md

 for integration work.
 A separate account ensures regular account maintenance does not affect your integration.

-1. In GitLab, [create a new user](../../user/profile/account/create_accounts.md) for Jira to use when connecting to GitLab.
-If Jira should have access to all projects, a user with [Administrator](../../user/permissions.md) permissions should create this new user.
+1. In GitLab, [create a user](../../user/profile/account/create_accounts.md) for Jira to use to connect to GitLab.
+For Jira to access all projects, a user with [Administrator](../../user/permissions.md) permissions must create the user.
 1. In the top right corner, click the account's avatar, and select **Edit profile**.
 1. In the left sidebar, select **Applications**.
 1. In the **Name** field, enter a descriptive name for the integration, such as `Jira`.
 1. In the **Redirect URI** field, enter the URI appropriate for your version of GitLab, replacing `<gitlab.example.com>` with your GitLab instance domain:
    - *For GitLab versions 11.3 and later,* use `https://<gitlab.example.com>/login/oauth/callback`.
      If you use GitLab.com, the URL is `https://gitlab.com/login/oauth/callback`.
    - *For GitLab versions 11.2 and earlier,* use `https://<gitlab.example.com>/-/jira/login/oauth/callback`.

 1. For **Scopes**, select `api` and clear any other checkboxes.
-1. Click **Submit**.
+1. Select **Submit**.
 1. GitLab displays the generated **Application ID** and **Secret** values.
 Copy these values, as you need them to configure Jira.

 ## Configure Jira for DVCS

-If you're using GitLab.com and Jira Cloud, use the [GitLab for Jira app](connect-app.md) unless you have a specific need for the DVCS Connector.
+If you use Jira Cloud and GitLab.com, use the [GitLab for Jira app](connect-app.md) unless you specifically need the DVCS Connector.

 1. Ensure you have completed the [GitLab configuration](#configure-a-gitlab-application-for-dvcs).
 1. Go to your DVCS account: